phishman3579/java-algorithms-implementation/README.md

   + using in-place symetric element compares
 * Subsets of characters in a String
 * Edit (Levenshtein) Distance of two Strings
+* KMP Algorithm - Length of maximal prefix-suffix for each prefix